A tale of two ostriches is about two people who confused personal development with ambition.

 Time to get your head out of the sand!

 Esther is 45.
 She has worked for the same company for 15 years.
 She enjoys her job as a middle management customer service supervisor which is varied and demanding.
-She is a wife and mother of three children and her family are her priority.
+Her family is her priority and is a wife and mother of three children.
 She values her privacy, so is not on LinkedIn, Facebook or any other social media which she considers to be “silly” and intrusive.
 She has a close circle of friends who are all her peers.
 The focus of her personal development is outside the office where she regularly takes classes on cookery, Italian and photography.
 She almost never goes to any professional networking events, conferences or courses, either online or actual because she likes to get home to the kids.
 Plus as she says, she is not “ambitious.”

 Three months ago her husband told her he wanted a divorce.
 Six weeks later her boss resigned and his replacement is implementing a re-structuring exercise.
 Esther’s position will disappear.